vjbhandari61/web3-authentication/README.md

 ```

 ### Demo Requirements
-- MetaMask browser extension installed and configured
+- MetaMask or Phantom browser extension installed and configured
 - Modern web browser (Chrome, Firefox, or Edge recommended)
-- Active internet connection for MetaMask and MongoDB connectivity
+- Active internet connection for wallet and MongoDB connectivity

 ### Testing the Demo
 1. Open the demo client in your browser
-2. Click "Connect Wallet" to connect your MetaMask
+2. Choose your preferred wallet:
+   - Click "Connect MetaMask" for Ethereum authentication
+   - Click "Connect Phantom" for Solana authentication
-3. Approve the MetaMask connection when prompted
+3. Approve the wallet connection when prompted
 4. Click "Authenticate" to start the authentication process
-5. Sign the message in MetaMask when requested
+5. Sign the message in your chosen wallet when requested
 6. You'll see the authentication token displayed upon success

 ### Demo Features
+- Multi-wallet support (MetaMask and Phantom)
 - Wallet connection status display
 - Real-time authentication feedback
 - JWT token display